-The date for Karwa chauth in 2014 is 11 October.
-It has become more of a community festival.
-Karvachauth is one such occasion when most married Hindu women in North India seek the blessings of God for their husband's long life.
+Karva Chauth is the occasion when married Hindu women in North India seek the blessings of God for their husband's long life.
 This festival is observed on the fourth day of the dark fortnight of Ashwin, which is also called Kartik according to some calendars.
-The Karwa Chauth is being celebrated since ages and it gives more strength to the relationship of a husband and wife.
+Karwa Chauth is being celebrated since ages, as it gives more strength to the relationship of a husband and wife.

 Though a strict fast, with neither food nor water, this festival is quite popular among the newlyweds.
 A few days before the festival, markets are full of items needed for the festival.
 The preparations for this festival start a week in advance.
-Appointments are made with beauty parlours, hands are decorated with intricate mehendi designs and jewelery and cloth merchants do a brisk business.

-On this day the women get up before sunrise.
-They worship Shiva, Parvati, Ganesh, Kartikeya and the moon.
+On this day, women get up before sunrise.
+They worship Shiva, Parvati, Ganesh, Kartikeya and the Moon.
 The blessings of the Gods are invoked for longevity and prosperity of their husbands and children.
-Mothers-in-law give their daughters-in-law sumptuous food called 'Sargi' to eat before sunrise, as the fast starts before sunrise and ends only after worshiping the moon at night.
+Mothers-in-law give their daughters-in-law sumptuous food called 'Sargi' to eat before sunrise, as the fast starts before sunrise and ends only after worshiping the Moon at night.
 It is a tough fast, as the women do not take any food or water.

 Karwa Chauth Evening Puja

 An elderly woman of the family narrates the legend of Karva Chauth Katha.
-Even a widow can narrate this story.
 The women then pray for the long life and welfare of their husbands.
-While chanting the prayers, they pass their bayas from one to another.
+While offering prayers, they pass their Bayas from one to another.

 The Worship of Moon in Karwa Chauth

-Women wait for the moon rise begins after sunset, and as soon as the moon is sighted, prayers are offered to the moon.
-Once the moon is sighted, women gather on the terrace and offer prayers to the moon 7 times.
-They see the moon through chalni (a metallic ring with net).
+Women wait for the Moon and as soon as the Moon is sighted, prayers are offered.
+They see the Moon through Chalni (a metallic ring with net).
 Then they look at their husband's face the same way.
 They pray for their husband's and family's welfare.
-Then they have a sip of water and in this way the fast comes to an end.
-In the state of Uttar Pradesh, women decorate the entrance walls of their home with drawings of goddess Parvati, the Moon and the Sun.
-The evening puja is performed with earthen lamps and a 'karva'.
+Then a sip of water is taken from the husband’s hand and the fast comes to an end.
+In the state of Uttar Pradesh, women decorate the entrance walls of their home with drawings of Goddess Parvati, the Moon and the Sun.
+The evening puja is performed with earthen lamps and a 'Karva'.
 (Earthen pitcher).
-Before looking at the moon, the women pray to the figurines at their doorstep.
+Before looking at the Moon, women pray to the figurines at their doorstep.